juriad/advent2019/README.md

 Fortran could have nicer way of reading inputs and use its obscure formats.
 Once the input was read into a string (2.5 hours), the rest was easy (1 hour).

+## Day 4 - Minizinc

+Because the task was about modeling constraints, I for once chose a suitable language.
+Solution took only a couple minutes.

 # Pool of languages
 * java
 * kotlin